alexsavio/alexsavio/README.md

 friends: [docstamp](https://github.com/PythonSanSebastian/docstamp) and [tito-docstamp](https://github.com/PythonSanSebastian/tito-docstamp).

 I created [**hansel**](https://github.com/alexsavio/hansel) as a tool to help with my research and other open source tools. 🚀

-I like to design, build and automate things with machine learning, distributed systems, data warehouses, containers and serverless, Python, modern backend APIs, chat bots, CI/CD pipelines, and use infrastructure as code for the public cloud providers. 🤖

-I am currently helping a limited number of teams and organizations as an **external consultant**.
-At the same time I'm learning Rust 🦀 and building business ideas to be able to help more teams to work together.

-If you would like to have my help with your team and product, feel free to **contact me**. 🤓

 You can find me on: